immich-app/immich/docs/docs/features/hardware-transcoding.md

 # Hardware Transcoding [Experimental]

 This feature allows you to use a GPU to accelerate transcoding and reduce CPU load.
-Note that hardware transcoding is much less efficient for file sizes.
+Note that hardware transcoding is much less efficient for small file sizes.
 As this is a new feature, it is still experimental and may not work on all systems.

 :::info